2026 Hawaii House of Representatives election

-The 2026 Hawaii House of Representatives election are scheduled to be held on November 4, 2024, as part of the 2024 United States elections.
+The 2026 Hawaii House of Representatives election are scheduled to be held on November 3, 2026, as part of the 2026 United States elections.
 All 51 seats in the Hawaii House of Representatives will be elected.

 Background

+State representatives in Hawaii represent an average of 28,630 residents as of the 2020 United States census.
 Democrats hold a supermajority in the chamber.
 However, Republicans gained three seats in the 2024 election, growing their caucus from 6 to 9 members.

+On March 16, 2026, Representative Elle Cochran switched parties from Democratic to Republican, bringing the Republican caucus to 10 members, the first time their number reached double digits in more than twenty years.

 The deadline to file for candidacy is June 2, 2026.
 Primary elections are scheduled for August 8, 2026.

 Retirements

-One incumbent has announced their intention not to run for re-election as of October 2, 2025.
+As of March 21, 2026, three incumbents have announced their intention not to run for re-election: